GlobeletJS/tile-stencil/README.md

 [Mapbox style documents] describe how a map should be drawn.
 The document begins with input information, such as:
 - [Data sources] to be used: tiles, GeoJSON, etc
-- Where to get [sprites] -- small images used as labels
+- Where to get [sprites] &mdash; small images used as labels

-Then, it specifies a list of [layers], in the order in which they should be drawn--layers further down the list are drawn on top of the earlier layers.
+Then, it specifies a list of [layers], in the order in which they should be drawn.
+Layers further down the list are drawn on top of the earlier layers.
 For each layer, the style document describes:
 - Which data source to use
 - A data filter, to select features from the source to draw in this layer
 - What style properties (colors, line thicknesses, fonts, etc) to use when drawing

-The style properties (colors, etc) are specified as *functions*--i.e., they can vary depending on the zoom level or some property of the feature.
+The style properties (colors, etc) are specified as *functions*&mdash;i.e., they can vary depending on the zoom level or some property of the feature.

 tile-stencil reads the document, loads relevant data about the source, loads the sprite data, and parses the specified filters and property functions into